DigitalCrafts-September-2016-Cohort/the_a_team2/README.md

 ####The A Team
 * [Jesslyn Landgren](https://github.com/jesslynlandgren/)
 **Primary team role:** Front-end Gladiator/Back-end backup, styling<br />
 **Contributions:**  Provided initial project concept.
-Built a custom, responsive layout from scratch with focus on clean, robust design.
-Helped Keyur build out initial front-end and back-end, then assisted with troubleshooting throughout project.
-Led team in continuously evaluating user-interface and user-experience of site, including semantics and critique of supported functionalities.
-Led the charge on all things visual/client-facing.
-Organized site navigation.<br />
+Built a custom layout from scratch with focus on flat design.
+Split initial algorithm and logic for creating basic custom network graph with Keyur, then assisted with troubleshooting the implementation throughout the project.
+Led team in planning the functionality, user-interface, and evaluating it through the project.<br />
 **Key code portions:** Most of the HTML, CSS and JavaScript.

 * [Keyur Patel](https://github.com/ekeyur/)